Knowledge Retention: How to Capture and Preserve Knowledge at Work

 3. New employees are onboarded more quickly

 A well-organized knowledge base serves as the single source of truth for all essential company information and procedures.
-This significantly reduces the need for existing employees to repeatedly answer common questions from new hires, freeing up valuable time, undoubtedly, one of the biggest benefits of a knowledge base
+It reduces the need for existing employees to repeatedly answer common questions from new hires, freeing up valuable time, which is one of the biggest benefits of a knowledge base.

 4. Current employees access the knowledge they need more efficiently

-Knowledge is one of the most valuable assets an individual or organization possesses.
-But unlike a physical asset, knowledge can be intangible and easily lost if not intentionally managed.
-Capturing and preserving this knowledge is crucial for learning, innovation, avoiding repeated mistakes, and ensuring continuity.
+Knowledge, unlike a physical asset, is intangible and easily lost if not intentionally managed.
+Retaining knowledge primarily involves capturing and preserving it, especially the type that fuels learning, innovation, and the avoidance of repeated mistakes, and ensures continuity.
 It’s not a single action, but a structured knowledge retention process involving several key steps.

 1. Identify the knowledge sources